What we do

 Many people think of bicycles in terms of sport or recreation; as a means to participate in road or off-road fun rides, or simply to get fit and healthy.
 But the bicycle is the ideal vehicle for transportation, especially for short trips to the school, shop or work.
 After much research, PPA and BEN launched the ‘Bike4All’ bicycle.
 This is a robust, single-speed utility bicycle and comes with mud guards, a carrier and side stand.
 This sturdy bicycle is already proving to be popular with commuters and utility cyclists alike in the greater Cape Town area, including Hout Bay, Masiphumelele, Ocean View, the Tankwa Karoo, Barrydale, Grabouw, Ceres and Khayelitsha as well as further afield.

 The Bike4All Project was launched with our sturdy and reliable utility bicycle.
 But even at 16″, these bicycles are generally too big for young kids, and where better to foster a culture of riding your bicycle than starting with the youngsters?
-So we’ve ordered a container of Bike4All BMX bicycles, and we are very excited that some 500 BMX bicycles will be available in Cape Town from end-November 2017.
-These fun BMX bicycles will give us the opportunity to distribute more bicycles to kids.
+So we introduced the BMX bicycles which came available in November 2017.
+These fun BMX bicycles give us the opportunity to distribute more bicycles to kids.
 At the same time, we’ll teach the youngsters all about being a COOL KID ON A BIKE and what they need to do to ride their bicycles in a safe and responsible manner – while having loads of fun.

 We distribute a significant number of bikes through projects in partnership with other organisations and donors.
-Currently, our pilot School’s Cycling Programme distributes bikes into various schools around the Western Cape as well as providing mechanical and safety training for beneficiaries.
-The bikes used in this project were donated by Bikes4Humanity and the other distribution costs covered by other donors.
+In these School’s Cycling Programme we distribute bikes into various schools around the Western Cape as well as providing mechanical and safety training for beneficiaries.
+The bikes used in these project are #Bike4Alls (joint partnership with Pedal Power Association) and the other distribution costs covered by other donors.

 From a sustainability perspective, it is important for us to ensure that our bikes are kept on the road.
 We provide a range of mechanic training courses via our in-house workshop and repair centre.
 Our trainers are all experienced mechanics with significant industry experience.
 Courses range from one-day basic maintenance programmes, to comprehensive three-week long programmes covering most areas of bicycle repair.
 We try to ensure that all programmes and projects we undertake are supported by access to sustainable mechanical support.